 - 2. Entry into SOWK 301 Practice 1: A second check on these criteria is done when students enter SOWK 301 Practice 1.
-Here, students will utilize their Tevera software to note that they have read, understood, and agree to adhere to the above list of codes and policies. - 3.
+Students will note that they have read, understood, and agree to adhere to the above list of codes and policies. - 3.
+Entry into SOWK 401 Professionalism Seminar: Students again will note that they have read, understood, and agree to adhere to the above list of codes and policies. - 4.
 Ongoing via Academic & Professional Advisement: To reiterate these ideas throughout the program, academic and professional advisement will provide an additional reinforcement and discussion of these topics.